-Jack Shimon (USA).
+Jack Shimon (USA)

 My “Fossil Grandpa” took me to visit this neat site when I was in Texas last summer (2013).
 We drove to a small rural community, where it seemed there wasn’t anything to find.
 However, my Grandpa pointed out me to a small trail, full of flowers that Jane (my sister) had stopped to admire, which eventually led down a steep trail into the riverbed.
 This was definitely not a popular hiking trail and I doubt many people (except geologists) have been to this spot.
 The site is an ‘Earthcache’, which, in the USA, is a type of geological site that teaches you about a unique geoscience feature.
 I have been to several Earthcaches in Texas and to at least four in other states (Colorado, Iowa, North Carolina and Florida); and have learned some interesting lessons.
-Here, our job was to study the dinosaur tracks and answer some questions1.
+Here, our job was to study the dinosaur tracks and answer some questions.

 What type of dinosaur made these tracks?
 A theropod like Velociraptor or T-rex, or maybe even the recently discovered Lythronax argestes?
 It must have been some type of carnivorous predator; and to think I was standing right where it walked so long ago.
 It was a little frightening to imagine one coming along and what that would be like in real life.